supermitch/Chinese-Postman/README.md

 python main.py north
 ```

-You can find all the graph names in the `data` folder.
+You can find all the graph names in the [data/data.py](data/data.py) file.

 ## Tests